Homeful Again

 ~~oo0oo~~

 Meantime, on the surface of my pond, a gruesome scene: skimmers doing what skimmers do: feeding on some poor creature that landed on the surface.
-My water-surface hyenas doing their job.
+My surface-tension hyenas doing their job.

 Jessie’s Truckload Leaves